Tour this Jaw-Dropping Farmhouse-Inspired Fifth Wheel

 If you love rustic-modern design, tiny houses, or Joanna Gaines (and who doesn’t?!), I’m pretty sure this renovated farmhouse-inspired fifth wheel will make your heart skip a beat!

 With plans to move overseas in the next year, Van and Lauren decided to sell (almost) everything and move into a fifth wheel, rather than moving in and out of homes.

-They renovated this 5th wheel in 6 weeks and loved it so much they did a second one!
-That second camper is also absolutely stunning and currently for sale (although I doubt for long)!
+They renovated this 5th wheel in 6 weeks and loved it so much they did a second one (now sold)!

 These two are such an incredible team and it’s easy to see how their combined skills are something pretty spectacular.
 Not only do they have a sense of humor and keep it real, but they know what’s important (hint: it’s not stuff), and share their highs and lows over on their Instagram account and blog.